 School uniforms save money on back to school spending

-According to the National Retail Federation, in 2013 parents spent close to $231 per child on back-to-school clothing.
-In 2016 that number has gone up.
-Back-to-school clothing purchases are expected to be more than $235 per child.
+Next, let’s look at back-to-school spending.
+According to the National Retail Federation, this past year, parents spent more than $235 per child on back-to-school clothing.
 New shoes add about $130 to the tab.

-So right off the bat school uniforms are saving families about $80 per child on school clothing.
+So if you ever wondered how do uniforms save money, think about these figures.
+Right off the bat we know that school uniforms save money by saving families about $80 per child on school clothing.

 School Uniform Basics

 Even if your kid doesn’t need to wear a uniform to school, stocking up on uniform-like items when they’re on sale makes sense.
 Take my experience with my daughters.

 Even though my daughters did not have to wear a school uniform, they did need chinos or khakis–aka school uniform pants–and polo shirts for certain school functions.
 This included when they were both in the band.